jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     ./makePythonTdd.sh

   ``./`` is shorthand for ``this directory`` which is where the file is saved.
-The computer checks a few folders by default whenever a command is given.
+The computer checks a few `folders/directories`_ by default whenever a command is given.
 Those directories are where commands like mkdir_, cd_, tree_ and echo_ are saved.
 The terminal shows

   .. code-block:: shell